ncronquist/blog/_posts/2015-08-11-web-development-setup.md

 git config --global core.excludesfile ~/.gitignore_global
 ```

-You can check out more Git configuration options [here](https://git-scm.com/book/tr/v2/Customizing-Git-Git-Configuration)
+You can check out more Git configuration options [here](https://git-scm.com/book/tr/v2/Customizing-Git-Git-Configuration).

-Running Git locally is a great way to keep your code revision history, but you'll probably want your code backed up to a web-based repository hosting service.
+Running Git locally is a great way to keep your code revision history, but you'll probably want to back your code up to a web-based repository hosting service.
 This is where [GitHub](https://github.com/), [GitLab](https://about.gitlab.com/), and [Bitbucket](https://bitbucket.org/) come in handy.
 GitHub seems to be the most popular, but GitLab and Bitbucket both offer unlimited public and private repositories for free.
 GitHub and GitLab both seem pretty solid with GitHub's user interface maybe being slightly nicer.
-I haven't had the chance to try Bitbucket yet, but it's used by some pretty major companies, so I would guess it's pretty decent too.
+I haven't had the chance to try Bitbucket yet, but it's used by some pretty major companies, so I would guess it's also decent.

 In order to get set up for a remote hosting service, we'll need to create an SSH key.